pipiyea287/ubuntu_git_file/数据操作与实现/summry_2.md

     ![](http://latex.codecogs.com/svg.latex?y_{i}=1-\alpha)  *if i = target*
     ![](http://latex.codecogs.com/svg.latex?y_{i}^{'}=\frac{\alpha}{K})       *otherwise*
     scatter_: a functuion for reordering as the sequence of index.
 It assigns a dimension, and the value will not change in its.
+### data-augmentation
+for data agumentation, remember that it needs to fit the real environment.
+For example,  detecting a object whether is a cat or not, it is difficult to get a image with upside down cat.